 For more than a decade agent distribution networks have been at the heart of successful mobile money services.
 Responsible for converting physical cash to digital value, and performing crucial tasks such as on-boarding, supporting and educating millions of customers on a daily basis, mobile money agents represent the face of mobile money services around the world.
 In 2018, $136 billion (the total value of cash-in transactions) were digitised by mobile money agents globally.
-By way of comparison, this is equivalent to more than twice the overall value of international remittances flows to Africa the same year.
+By way of comparison, this is equivalent to more than twice the overall value of international remittances flows to Sub-Saharan Africa the same year.

 As the uptake of mobile money services continues to grow, the expansion and evolution of the agent network becomes all the more critical to ensuring a high quality of service.
 Mobile money providers have therefore focused both on growing their distribution network and supporting agents with dedicated education and training.
 Indeed, the number of agent outlets more than doubled over the past five years, reaching 6.6 million in 2018, as revealed in this year’s State of the Industry Report on Mobile Money1.
 The proportion of agents active on a 30-day basis also increased during the same period, reaching 55 per cent.